Have experience as a firefighter? Climb the career ladder with this associate degree – or go on for your bachelor’s.

 Out-of-State Schools

 Students who complete any associate degree at Madison Area Technical College will have no additional general education core curriculum requirements to meet but must satisfy the Kirkpatrick Signature Series requirement.
-This applies to students who are pursuing a bachelors of arts, bachelors of science or bachelors of fine arts at Bellevue University.

 Students graduating with an associate degree from MATC with a 2.0 GPA or higher are guaranteed admissions into CSU-Global and can transfer up to 64 semester credits from MATC to be applied toward earning a Bachelor’s Degree at CSU-Global.

-SFranklin University will guarantee acceptance of all Madison College graduates with an Associate in Arts, Associate in Science or Associate of Applied Science.
-Madison College graduates will have junior standing at Franklin University and may transfer additional credits (up to a maximum of 94) toward their baccalaureate degree.
+Franklin University will guarantee acceptance of Madison College graduates with an AA, AS, or AAS.
+Madison College graduates will have junior standing at Franklin University and may transfer up to 94 additional credits toward their baccalaureate degree.

 • Career Outcomes